In this article, we are going to discuss the Nepal Tea House Trekking Packing List.

-Trekking in the endearing land of Himalayas, filled with scenic beauty, is a fantasy for every travel bug.
-With the power of the internet, the captivating images that reflect a beautiful sight at one part of the world can reach to many of its admirers in no time.
+Trekking in the endearing land of the Himalayas, filled with scenic beauty, is a fantasy for every travel bug.
+With the power of the internet, the captivating images that reflect a beautiful sight at one part of the world can reach many of its admirers in no time.

-Had you chose for a luxury trip to Nepal, there wouldn’t have been any problem with the checklist because you could easily get the left-over items in the city areas.
+Had you chose a luxury trip to Nepal, there wouldn’t have been any problem with the checklist because you could easily get the left-over items in the city areas.
 Since you are setting off for an exciting adventure – trekking in the rural parts of Nepal, you must be mindful of what can be essential and what unnecessary.

 It is possible to leave your unnecessary goods at your hotel/lodge room at Kathmandu or Pokhara or even with the travel agency you choose.
 You are in fact suggested to carry only the things that you will require.
 Shed the baggage right from home.